 That’s why upper management in companies must conduct a full assessment of the risks and rewards of BYOD programs and address them before considering implementing this type of policy.
 To further quote the Privacy Commissioner of Canada,: “Rules governing the acceptable use of devices, corporate monitoring, the sharing of devices, app management, connection to corporate servers and responsibility for security features, software updates and voice or data plans should also be explicitly laid out in a BYOD policy.”

 These rules must be set in place in order to maintain control over the use of company data and sensitive information.
-If this is not done correctly, there will be increased chances of data breach, information leaks, and other general security risks – all of which could jeopardise the company.
+If this is not done correctly, there will be increased chances of data breach, information leaks, and other general security risks – all of which could jeopardize the company.

 Reading the guidelines by the Privacy Commissioners is a good start to learning how to navigate these risks.
 In addition, Cimpl offers a free practical guide on BYOD that outlines the proper steps in how to set BYOD policies.
 Our guide also describes alternatives to BYOD that could benefit you.